Ilyankor/numerical_methods/README.md

 # Numerical methods

-An implementation of all numerical methods learned from courses I have taken.
+A collection of numerical methods from courses I have taken.

-These include
+These include methods from areas like differential equations, image processing, linear algebra, optimization, root finding.

-`diffeq`, `image`, `linear`, `zeros`
+The corresponding folders are `diffeq`, `image`, `linear`, `opt`, `roots`.

-`utils` is used only as helper functions for the main functions.

-`not_created.txt` shows all the functions used that I have not implemented from scratch.
+The file `log.txt` contains more information about the courses and methods.